 Scottrade Offers Cheap Stock Trades and Local Branches

 Choosing an online broker can be a daunting task.
 There are literally dozens of companies to choose from and fee structures to examine.
+The on I use is TradeKing, be sure to check out my TradeKing review.
 Not only that, but choosing the wrong brokerage could end up costing you if you don’t carefully read the fine print and see what you’re getting into.
 Some companies make their commission schedule look very attractive, but that may only be for high-volume clients or those with a very large account.

 Scottrade isn’t like that.
 What you see is what you get and their commission schedule reflects that.
 Their goal is to give you a flat rate for all stock trades, and they deliver.
 Stock trades at Scottrade are just $7.
 That’s it.
 No minimum order, no per share surcharge, and no hidden fees.
 If you’ve ever been burned by signing up with a discount broker in the past only to get stuck with unexpected commissions and fees, you’ll like this.

 Ok, so low commissions are good, but as you know there’s more to finding a quality broker than that.
 Paying less in fees means little if your trades aren’t executed on time, you spend hours on the phone with customer support, or can’t research your investments.
 So how does Scottrade stack up with the rest of their platform?

 - Trade Online for Just $7: As mentioned, online market and limit equity orders are just $7 for stocks over $1 regardless of trade frequency, account balance, or number of shares.

 - Quality Executions: Scottrade offers high-quality trade executions at or within National Best Bid or Offer (NBBO) consistently getting you the best price for your trade executions.

 - No Inactivity or Account Maintenance Fees: Whether you trade every day or once a year, you’ll never be charged any hidden fees based on your activity level.